-In a series of articles, we discuss recent efforts by U.S. regulators and other bodies to set expectations and standards with respect to cryptocurrencies and other virtual assets and the impact of these efforts on businesses engaged in virtual asset activities.
+In a series of articles, we discuss recent efforts by regulators and other governmental bodies to set expectations and standards, or pursue governmental initiatives, with respect to cryptocurrencies and other virtual assets and the impact of these efforts on businesses engaged in virtual asset activities.

 A presidential working group proposes measures to address the risks of stablecoins by bringing them within existing banking laws through new legislation.
 In the interim, the group outlines possible measures banking and other regulators could take to mitigate the identified risks.